common sense for the common good

-During two terms as your Alderman, I've been working for you to make Frederick the best place to live, work, and play.
+During three terms as your Alderman, I've been working for you to make Frederick the best place to live, work, and play.

 As an avid supporter of alternative transportation modes, I fought to get the funding approved for construction of the under crossing at Route 15 and Rosemont Avenue.
-This simple connection joins paths on the west and east sides of Frederick, providing a safe off-road connection for walkers, runners, cyclists, and other non-motorized transportation.
+As our City grows, I continue to advocate and push funding to build on this foundation to expand our path network for better connectivity.

 Synthetic Drug Ban